gkostkowski/cli-tools/filter-by-other-content/README.md

 # Overview
 Script allows to filter content of a file based on values from other file.
 Better alternative for imperfect 'grep -fxF'.

-Script allows to filter content of a file based on values from other file.
-Better alternative for imperfect 'grep -fxF'.
 Script allows to exclude or include lines from given file.
 If '-c1' and '-c2' given, then you can achieve same effect just like in case of 'join' linux tool.
 If delimiter will be skipped, then awk